How to survive separation

 You may apply for a divorce either individually or together.

-Divorce applications are handled by the Federal Circuit Court.
+Divorce applications are handled by the Federal Circuit and Family Court of Australia.

 A Divorce Order becomes final one month and one day after it is made.
 Neither person is allowed to re-marry before the Order becomes final.